navinxqz/War-Effect-/README.md

 This project was built to:

-- Gain hands-on experience with **OpenGL's rendering pipeline** and understand how graphics APIs communicate with the GPU at a low level.
+- Gain hands-on experience with **OpenGL's rendering pipeline** and GLUT's event-driven callback architecture for real-time graphics.
-- Implement a **GLUT-driven application loop** and understand how display callbacks, idle callbacks, and timer functions work together to produce smooth animation.
-- Design a **particle system from scratch in C++** without relying on any engine or framework — managing spawn, update, and death of hundreds of entities per frame manually.
-- Produce a visually compelling **real-time demo** that showcases computer graphics skills for academic and professional portfolios.
+- Master **texture mapping, sprite animation, and 2D transformations** — loading textures with stbi_image and positioning sprites with OpenGL matrix operations.
+- Integrate **third-party audio libraries (irrKlang)** to synchronize sound effects with visual events — explosions, gunfire, engine roars, and weather effects.
+- Implement **state-driven animation** using GLUT timers and callbacks, managing multiple concurrent animations and scene transitions.
+- Create an **interactive, multi-scene environment** that responds to keyboard and mouse input, demonstrating event handling and simulation logic.

 ---